happyhorseshoe/Heroic_Age/README.md

 - Install Jupyter Notebook with: pip install notebook in order to run the notebook, hero.ipynb
 - Run the command jupyter notebook in the command prompt (Windows) or terminal (Mac).
-- Navigate to the project directory CHM and open the hero.ipynb file
+- Navigate to the project directory Heroic_Age and open the hero.ipynb file

 - Once the notebook has opened, select Kernel and Restart & Run All to run all cells in the file.